Memrise manages to be both one of the most useful language learning apps and one of the most overused.

-It works best as a complement to other resources.
+It works best when combined with other resources.
 Beginner students or those interested in learning about a specific topic would benefit the most from using Memrise.

 What Is Memrise?

-Everyone is different and what works great for someone won’t work for someone else.
+Everyone is different and what works great for someone won’t work for another person.
 Luckily, for most of the more popular courses, there are around 7 user added aids that may help you.

 Lessons And Review

-For example, you’ll be shown the character and have to match it with the definition.
-They’ll test your comprehension by switching the question, so next, you may be given English and have to choose the character.
-You’ll also have to put words in the correct order, both in English and Chinese.
+For example, you’ll be shown the word and have to match it with the definition.
+They’ll test your comprehension by switching the question, so next, you may be given English and have to choose the word in your target language.

-The speed review was one of the most fun parts of the app.
+The speed review was one of the most fun parts of the app for me.
 You have to answer questions very quickly and have three lives to do it in.
-I found myself using this even when I didn’t want to necessarily review, just because it was a fun game.
+I found myself using this even when I didn’t want to necessarily review, just because it felt like a game.

 How I Used Memrise And My Recommendations

-The free version provides a ton of value but it’s important to make sure it doesn’t become the only resource you use to learn Chinese.
-After you use Memrise (or Pleco or Anki) to get a basic foundation of words.
+The free version provides a ton of value but it’s important to make sure it doesn’t become the only resource you use when studying another language.
+When you first start studying, it makes sense to use Memrise to get a basic foundation of words.

 But after that, I’d suggest looking into other resources and phasing out Memrise.